jonathancross/jc-docs/pgp/gnupg.md

 1. They still control that email address. (can read the email)
 2. They control the private key for the public key you are signing. (can decrypt the message)

 If there is only 1 email address listed in the key, then this is easy -- just send the `KEYID_signed.asc` file to the email address listed (encrypted email of course).
-If there is more than one email address, then I recommend importing their key with all sigs, then deleting the extra signatures via:
+If there is more than one email address, then I recommend [exporting each email address UID separately](#exporting-a-specific-uid) into an asc file and then sending to the corresponding email address.
- * `gpg --import KEYID_signed.asc`
- * `gpg --edit-key KEYID`
- * Type the number of the UID(s) you want to _delete_ your sig from.
- * Type the command `delsig` and follow the prompts to delete the sig you made.
- * Repeat for all but 1 email address UID.
- * Type `save`
- * Check you have just 1 signature on the correct email address: `gpg --check-sigs KEYID`
- * Export to a file: `gpg -a --export KEYID > KEYID_signed_email-1.asc`
- * Email that file in an encrypted email to the specific email address you signed.

-Repeat the process for each email address listed as a UID.

 Some UID may not contain an email address, but rather a photo, website or other metadata.
 Personally I leave those sigs intact for all email addresses or don't sign them at all if they cannot be verified.